 Another way to complete a double carry portage is to leapfrog your gear.
 This is something I would recommend for longer portages to avoid being too far away from your gear at any point.

-For example, if you have a 3-kilometre portage you may want to drop your first load at the halfway point; head back for your second load and carry it all the way to the end of the portage; then head back to where you had dropped your first load, only 1.5 km away.
+For example, if you have a 3-kilometre portage you may want to drop your first load at the halfway point; head back for your second load and carry it all the way to the end of the portage; then head back to where you had dropped your first load, only 1.5 kilometres away.

 A single carry is just as it sounds: completing a portage in a singular trip.
 Some people like to travel ultralight, forgoing some of the aforementioned “luxury items” in order to travel further faster, while others don’t mind completing a single carry with a heavier load.